-The school runs an After School Club from 3:15 - 5.15 p.m. each school day during term time only for pupils who attend St. Mary of the Angels.
+The school runs an After-School Club from 3:15 - 6:00 p.m. each school day during term time only for pupils who attend St. Mary of the Angels, except on Fridays, when the club will run to 5.15pm only.
 The club provides a wide variety of activities and provides working parents with an opportunity to collect their children later, knowing that they are being cared for in a safe and secure environment.